zaicodes/blingz-accessories/TESTING.md

 - iPhone 13 Pro
 - Samsung Galaxy S23 Ultra

-Furthermore, the website underwent testing using the following browsers:
+In addition, the website was tested on the following browsers:

 - Google Chrome
 - Safari
 - Firefox

-No issues were reported when playing the game.
+No problems were identified.

-### Full testing of game page
+### Full testing

 ## Automated Testing